toshon-jennings/DoubleCapsCorrect/docs/README.md

-# CAps v2.1.1 – Clipboard Auto-Correction Utility
+# CAps™ v2.1.1 – Clipboard Auto-Correction Utility

-CAps fixes clipboard typos where the first two letters are accidentally capitalized—like `"FAster"` → `"Faster"`.
+CAps™ fixes clipboard typos where the first two letters are accidentally capitalized—like `"FAster"` → `"Faster"`.
 This release introduces onboarding polish, verified distribution, and a trust flow that’s friction-free.

 =======